fix8/fix8/README.md

 	% ./configure --enable-toggleassignmentvars=no

+Please see [this document](https://fix8engine.atlassian.net/wiki/x/B4AtAQ) for more instructions for building on OSX.

 ## Building on Windows

-Please see [this document](https://fix8engine.atlassian.net/wiki/display/FX/Building+and+running+on+Windows) for detailed instructions for building on Windows.
+Please see [this document](https://fix8engine.atlassian.net/wiki/x/EICW) for detailed instructions for building on Windows.

 ## Support